Why does the World Community Grid software only use 60% of my CPU time?

 - To change the preferences for a particular computer under your member name.
 Double left click on the World Community Grid, or BOINC, icon in the system tray of the appropriate computer.
 Select Preferences from Simple View.
 Then check “I want to customize my preferences for this computer only” and the information panel should reflect “Use no more than 100% of the processor” and “save”.
 The setting changes made here take effect immediately and override those in the device profile above.

-Why does my PC show high CPU use?
+Why does my device show high CPU use?

-The CPU in computers is actually highly utilized no matter what is going on, except when it is powered off, or stopped.
-There is a hidden "idle" task running in the background that runs at lower priority than everything else in the computer, even lower than the World Community Grid software.
+The CPU in computers and other computing devices is actually highly utilized no matter what is going on, except when it is powered off, or stopped.
+There is a hidden "idle" task running in the background that runs at lower priority than everything else in the device, even lower than the World Community Grid software.
 The idle task counts up the percentage of the time it runs and calls this "idle time" and reduces the reported CPU utilization figure accordingly.
-Neither the grid agent nor the idle task will run if your computer has other work to do.
-However, since our software runs at a slightly higher priority than the idle task, the idle task won't run at all and thus report that your computer will either be 100% utilized*.
-Having the agent run in the background along with other applications is usually not a problem unless you have a system with relatively little memory.
+Neither the World Community Software software nor the idle task will run if your device has other work to do.
+However, since our software runs at a slightly higher priority than the idle task, the idle task won't run at all and thus report that your computer will be 100% utilized*.
+Having our software run in the background along with other applications is usually not a problem unless you have a system with relatively little memory.
 For such systems you may want to change your preferences to meet your requirements.

 An overview of the various performance settings may be found here.